Shopify/hydrogen-v1/docs/components/framework/shopifyanalytics.md

 ### Cart Fragment

-If you are overriding `CartProvider`'s `cartFragment` prop, make sure your new cart fragment contains the following:
+If you're overriding the `CartProvider`'s `cartFragment` prop, then ensure that your new cart fragment contains the following data shape:

 ```gql
 merchandise {